 A different study from The American Society of Training and Development found you have a 65% chance of completing a goal when you commit to someone.
 But if you also set up a recurring accountability appointment with that person you’ve committed, you increase your chance of success by up to 95%.

-Paying Off Debt With a Partner
+How to Pay Off Debt By Working With a Partner

 The ideal system for working with a partner on your financial goals has three parts:

 - Recruit a partner – spouse, friend, family member, coach, or mentor.

 - Write down your goals.
 Share a copy with your partner.

 - Set a recurring “accountability appointment” with your partner to review progress (or impediments to progress).
 This can take the form of a short weekly email.

 For many people, their partner will be their spouse.
 But your partner can also be a friend or family member, or even someone you consider a mentor or teacher.
 You might even hire a money coach.

 At first, you might feel embarrassed to talk about paying off debt with a partner.
 But shame isn’t a strategy.
 Shame won’t help you solve your problems or achieve your goals.
 Committing to a partner will.

 Also, freeing yourself from debt is brave and honorable.
 Your partner will be eager to support you.